elgw/kdtree/README.md

   side this give a good memory locality and fast queries.
-The major downside is that we need to decide upfront how deep the tree should be, which means that the memory usage (for the tree, excluding the data points) will grow in steps of approximately 2.
+The major downside is that we need to decide upfront how deep the tree should be, which means that the memory usage (for the tree, excluding the data points) will grow in steps of approximately 2 when the number of points passes some boundaries.

-Supported operations:
-- k nearest neighbours
-- all points within some radius
-- KDE estimator with a Gaussian kernel.

 ## Performance

-Finding the 5 nearest neighbours for each point among N=1,000
+Finding the 5 nearest neighbours for each point among N=1,000.
+Only using one thread.

 | Software | Tree construction |  Query | Total time |  VmPeak |
 | -------- | ----------------- | ------ | ---------- | ------- |